coinwise-io/zrobank-doc-api/docs/caas/conversion_endpoints.md

 ## /v2/otc/conversions

-To create a new currency conversion, first you need to create a Quotation ID at the endpoint /v2/quotations/spot.
-With the quotation_id created, enter it's information on the requisition body below and execute.
+To create a new currency conversion, first, you need to create a **Quotation ID** at the endpoint `/v2/quotations/spot`.
+After the `quotation_id` is created, enter its information in the requisition body below and execute it.

 **HTTP Method:** POST.